-I use the WEE Learn Curriculum, which is a play based Christian curriculum.
-It is designed to meet developmental milestones of each age group by providing activities in the environment to support children's individual differences and learning styles, as they learn through play and interactions.
-WEE Learn is evidence based and supports best practice.
-It has been cross-referenced with multiple State's Performance Standards, including Texas.
+I use the WEE Learn Curriculum, which is a play-based Christian curriculum, and am slowly adding in High Scope Curriculum, which was received through a grant.
+Both curriculums are designed to meet developmental milestones of each age group by providing activities in the environment to support children's individual differences and learning styles, as they learn through play and interactions.
+They are both evidence based and supports best practice.
+They have been cross-referenced with multiple State's Performance Standards, including Texas.